 The high back TurboBooster adjusts in height easily by pulling the red handle at the top of the seat, the tallest belt guide is 19.5 inches.
 The seat easily converts to backless mode, almost too easily, as it is known to “fall apart” when carrying the seat.
 When using the TurboBooster in high back mode, it does not require a vehicle headrest behind it.
 Like all backless boosters, the TurboBooster does require head support to the tops of the child’s ears.

 High Back Mode

-This 5 year old model is on the petite side at 42 lbs. and 38″ but has a great seat belt fit when using the TurboBooster in high back mode.
+This 5 year old model is on the petite side at 42 pounds and 38″ but has a great seat belt fit when using the TurboBooster in high back mode.
 The shoulder belt fits nicely and the lap belt is nice and low on his thighs.

 While this 9 year old model is on the petite side as well, she shows how well even older kids fit in the TurboBooster still.
-She is 48 lbs. and 50″ and has great seat belt fit still.
+She is 48 pounds and 50″ and has great seat belt fit still.
 She still fits in with the back on, so we recommend she continue to use the seat with the back on.

 Important Information: Where to Find

 FAA Approval The TurboBooster requires a lap/shoulder belt to be used, so cannot be FAA approved.
 However, the backless TurboBooster can be carried on airplanes easily.
 It fits nicely into the overhead bin during the flight and it is lightweight enough that kiddo is able to carry it herself.

 Manual Storage There is a storage spot on the bottom of the TurboBooster to keep the manual stored when not needed.

 Expiration In the middle of 2011, Graco switched the TurboBooster expiration from December of the sixth year to ten years from the date of manufacture.
 That sticker can easily be found on the bottom of the seat, as well as the expiration is stamped into the plastic on the bottom as well.